darya-shynkevich/software-engineering/3. English/Lessons/Spoken. Personal Growth B2-C1.md

 1. **to be up to speed** = having the latest information or knowledge about something
 	   - *Some school officials are only now getting up to speed regarding computers.*
 	   *- John will bring you up to speed (=tell you the latest information).*
-2. **with hindsigh**t = used to say it is easier to know the right thing to do after something has happened or if you have a lot of experience
+2. **with hindsight** = used to say it is easier to know the right thing to do after something has happened or if you have a lot of experience
 	   - *He admitted that, with the benefit of hindsight, the original launch had not been large enough.*
 3. time flies = time passes quickly
 	   - *When you're having fun, it's true that time flies.*